Skip to main content

 "The Bard's Tale IV" is a heroic adventure game with 40+ hours of gameplay and over 100 pieces of music.
 Customize your experience with various sliders, and create your party of characters from 4 distinct classes, each with unique skills.
 Explore a rich world filled with quests, enemies, and items as you face an evil that has waited patiently in the shadows.

-• There are too many puzzles, which can become tedious and detract from the overall gameplay experience.
+• Excessive and repetitive puzzles that can detract from the overall gameplay experience.

 • music